Next Day Delivery on 1000s of products

 What maintenance is needed for sanding tools?

-Clean the tool after use, check the sandpaper for wear and ensure moving parts are lubricated for consistent performance.
+Clean the tool after use, check the sandpaper for wear and replace if necessary, and ensure moving parts are regularly lubricated for consistent performance.

 Can I get replacement sanding pads for my sander?